toddsundsted/ktistec/FEDERATION.md

 **Updates:**
 - Objects
   - `Update(Object)` activities modify existing objects
+  - Only `Create` and `Update` may carry an embedded object.
+On any other activity -- `Announce`, `Like`, `Delete`, `Undo` -- an inline object node is ignored and only its `id` is retained; the object is then taken from cache or dereferenced from that `id`.
+An activity that merely references an object cannot rewrite it.
   - The updated object replaces the original
   - `updated` timestamp is set
 - Actors